Is your meat fresh?

 How do I add "add-on" items to my subscription order?

 Add-ons will always be shipped with your subscription order.
 If you order them before your subscription comes up, we will hold your add-ons until your subscription will be delivered.
 Add-ons must be added before Saturday at 5pm to ensure delivery with the following week's order.
 If added later, it will shipped with your following subscription.
 You can add a la carte products by logging into your account and creating a new purchase.
+For a detailed step-by-step on how to add-on items to your subscription, click here.

 If I place a new order, do I have to pay the membership fee again?